golovewkin/react-materialUI-firebase-starter/README.md

        3. Admin should give it to the user
        4. User can create an account with this link
 12. Setup your landing page
+13. Setup Firebase Cloud Storage if you want to store images
-13. Deploy to Digital Ocean or a similar service
+14. Deploy to Digital Ocean or a similar service

 ## Note
 This project is just a starting point, you can change/add yourself: